dtrammer/AxisActionEventLib/README.md

 Base library that provides connectivity with the new Action and Event web-services API of Axis network cameras or devices.

-HTTP communication with SOAP/XML message content
+HTTP communication with SOAP/XML message content.

 Based on services wsdl :